 The guys and I tested out a bunch of different microfiber towels and narrowed our list down to the 4 below.
 Some of the products are not meant for drying cars per se (they are for hair!), but they quickly and effortlessly remove water from vehicle paint!

 - INNOVATIVE TECHNOLOGY: Made from Aquitex microfiber, which delivers efficient moisture transport while providing comfort and durability.

-- SOFT & SUPPLE: The supple microfibers are super gentle on your hair, even with regular use.
+- SOFT & SUPPLE WRAP: This twisty towel features supple microfibers which are super gentle on your hair, even with regular use.

 Just to make things clear, this microfiber towel is primarily intended for drying thick hair.
 Yes, human hair!
 This is one of the best and most absorbent microfiber towels for drying hair.

 About a year ago I was getting tired of paying high prices for “name brand” towels and decided to look into some other microfiber vehicle drying fabric.
 That’s when my buddy John said, “Yo Mike, check out this Aquis that I borrowed from my wife.”
 Sure enough, the crazy man had borrowed his wife’s hair towel and used it to dry his car!
 After a brief demonstration showing how quickly it wicked away the water from John’s 2002 Ram 1500, I was sold.
 When I got home I ordered myself one with next day Amazon Prime shipping!